Google (XML) Sitemap Generator Plugin Help

 • Check your permalinks settings of WordPress and click the Save button there.

 • If you are using nginx as a webserver, please add the Rewrite Rules manually.
-They should be displayed at the Plugins settings page.

 My Sitemap does not update

 Are you sure about this?
 With version 4, the plugin uses a new format for the sitemap.
 Please read this article for details.
-In your main sitemap (sitemap.xml) there is only one entry per month for your posts.
-Click the current month or any other sub-sitemap to see the actual posts.
-There you will probably also find your newest post!

-Other topcis
+Other topics

 My question is not answered here

 If you have a problem with the plugin and is not handled here, you can visit the support forums.
-Please read this topic first before opening a new thread!.
+Please read this topic first before opening a new thread!

 I've seen your name on website XYZ and have questions regarding the content.

 With a 99.9% chance I am not affiliated with the website you are talking about.
 The website is probably using one of my WordPress plugins and you have found a note about that.
-Please try to find out the real website owner and don’t contact me.
-I also can’t help you finding the right person.
-Sorry!
+Please try to find out the real website owner and don't contact me.